Playwriting

 UK Theatre & Dance provides one of only a handful of undergraduate programs across the country that offer college student playwrights the opportunity to hone their art and craft in multiple playwriting courses and to put those skills into practice via readings, workshops and productions.

-Young playwrights enrolled as Theatre Majors working towards a B.A. in Theatre emerge from our rigorous theatre department curriculum with a well-rounded liberal arts education and an emphasis in playwriting that will position them for a career as a professional playwright.
+Young playwrights enrolled as Theatre Majors working towards a BA in Theatre emerge from our rigorous theatre department curriculum with a well-rounded liberal arts education and an emphasis in playwriting that will position them for a career as a professional playwright.
 Playwrights who have studied playwriting here have gone on to graduate school and burgeoning careers in the field.

 Image of cast from "Highlighter Girl" by Amy Pan, 2018.